Galya-Kondareva/Magazin/README.txt

-THis site is for clothes shopping!
+This site is for clothes shopping!